JD Programs of Instruction

 For JDs who would like to formally declare a Government Procurement & Cybersecurity Law concentration, please visit the GW Law Forms webpage and fill out the JD Concentration Declare/Withdraw Form for the Records Office.
 You must also complete the following Google Form for the program directors' review and approval.

-The following practice area is relevant to students interested in health law and to students enrolled in the JD–MPH joint-degree program or pursuing a graduate certificate from the Milken Institute School of Public Health.
+The following practice area is relevant to students interested in health law and policy and to students enrolled in the JD–MPH joint-degree program or pursuing a graduate certificate from the Milken Institute School of Public Health.
 The structure and delivery of health care has generated a wide range of legal concerns related to health care, including laws and regulations that govern the healthcare industry as a whole, health care providers, hospitals and health systems, health insurers, managed care companies, nursing and long-term care facilities, and home health care providers.
-Some of the recommended courses pertain specifically to the practice of health law; others, while not specific to health law, are important for a solid foundation in this area and an understanding of the needs of patients.
-(For information about earning the concentration in health law, see section below).
+Some of the recommended courses pertain specifically to the practice of health law; others, while not specific to health law and policy, are important for a solid foundation in this area and an understanding of the needs of patients.
+(For information about earning the concentration in health law and policy, see section below).

 Foundation Courses